lineality/cortex_api_call/README.md

 1. The notation system for actually connecting to a model should be this:

-Convert the last two parts of the full file path in an undocumented colon-demarcated notation.
+Convert the last three parts of the full file path in an undocumented colon-demarcated notation.
-The cortex "name" of your model is the last two parts of the model path separated by a colon.
+The cortex "name" of your model is the last three parts of the model path separated by a colon.

 ### e.g.